skyap/alphabot2/README.md

 <img src="https://github.com/skyap/AlphaBot2-PiZero/blob/master/images/maze1.jpg" width="400">
 5. Below will not be implemented
 <img src="https://github.com/skyap/AlphaBot2-PiZero/blob/master/images/acute_turn.jpg" width="400">
-3. line will be at least visible by one sensor all the time
+6. line will be at least visible by one sensor all the time</br>
-4. This is the examples of line maze(with left hand rule)
+7. This is the examples of line maze(with left hand rule)
 <img src="https://github.com/skyap/AlphaBot2-PiZero/blob/master/images/examplemaze1.jpg" width="400">
-5. This is the example of line maze shortest path from start to finish
+8. This is the example of line maze shortest path from start to finish
 <img src="https://github.com/skyap/AlphaBot2-PiZero/blob/master/images/examplemaze1-shorest_path.jpg" width="400">
-6. This is the example of line maze shortest path from finish to start
+9. This is the example of line maze shortest path from finish to start
 <img src="https://github.com/skyap/AlphaBot2-PiZero/blob/master/images/examplemaze1-shorest_path2.jpg" width="400">